Academic grading in Germany

 Germany uses a 5- or 6-point grading scale (GPA) to evaluate academic performance for the youngest to the oldest students.
-Grades vary from 1 (excellent, sehr gut) to 5 (resp.
-6) (insufficient, nicht genügend).
+Grades vary from 1 (very good, sehr gut) to 5 (resp.
+6) (insufficient, ungenügend).
 In the final classes of German Gymnasium schools that prepare for university studies, a point system is used with 15 points being the best grade and 0 points the worst.
 The percentage causing the grade can vary from teacher to teacher.

 Grades by education

 Primary and lower secondary education

 In primary and lower secondary education (1st to 10th grade), German school children receive grades based on a 6-point grading scale ranging from 1 (excellent, sehr gut) to 6 (insufficient, ungenügend).
 Variations on the traditional six grade system allow for awarding grades suffixed with "+" and "−".

 To calculate averages of suffixed grades, they are assigned fractional values, where 1 is 1.0, 1− is 1.3, 2+ is 1.7, 2 is 2.0, 2− is 2.3 and so on.
 As schools are governed by the states, not by the federal government, there are slight differences.
 Often a more granular scale of "1−" (equal to 1.25), "1-2" (= 1.5), "2+" (= 1.75), etc. is used; sometimes even decimal grading (1.0, 1.1, 1.2 and so on) is applied.

 In end-of-year report cards, only unmodified integer grades may be used; in some regions they are written in text form.

 Many states currently also prescribe the use of behaviour-based notes (Kopfnoten), which grade things such as Orderliness or General Behaviour.